pingidentity/terraform-provider-pingfederate/docs/resources/password_credential_validator.md

 Optional:

-- `extended_attributes` (Attributes Set) A list of additional attributes that can be returned by the password credential validator.
+- `extended_attributes` (Attributes List) A list of additional attributes that can be returned by the password credential validator.
 The extended attributes are only used if the adapter supports them. (see [below for nested schema](#nestedatt--attribute_contract--extended_attributes))
 - `inherited` (Boolean) Whether this attribute contract is inherited from its parent instance.
 If true, the rest of the properties in this model become read-only.
 The default value is false.

 Read-Only:

-- `core_attributes` (Attributes Set) A list of read-only attributes that are automatically populated by the password credential validator descriptor. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))
+- `core_attributes` (Attributes List) A list of read-only attributes that are automatically populated by the password credential validator descriptor. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))

 <a id="nestedatt--attribute_contract--extended_attributes"></a>
 ### Nested Schema for `attribute_contract.extended_attributes`